 Proof of Stake – Technological Claims is a group exhibition initiated by the Kunstverein in Hamburg and artist Simon Denny that reflects on technology, organization and ownership themes.
 A symposium accompanies a course with students and two publications—the first of which will be released with the opening events on September 3 and 4.

 The exhibition is named after an ownership-based blockchain protocol that has increased in visibility after its competitors faced criticism for incentivising high energy consumption.
-Proof of Stake questions how the framing of processes or objects as “technological” performs cultural work—from blockchain protocols to museum reification practices.
+Proof of Stake questions how framing processes or objects as “technological” performs cultural work—from blockchain protocols to museum reification practices.
 It foregrounds the question of who gets to claim the technical, a question that is often accompanied by a legitimacy or naturalization of what could otherwise be read as political processes.

 Among the artworks presented, Proof of Stake – Technological Claims includes projects that critically work through the possibilities of making art with blockchains— like the collective Beecoin initiative, which links decentralised technologies to non-human social formations by putting blockchains in dialogue with beehives; and Sarah Friend’s Clickmine which unpacks extractive mechanisms across multiple contexts, through a metaverse property/mine simulation that issues ERC-20 tokens on the Ethereum blockchain.

-The exhibition runs until 14 November 2021.
+Proof of Stake – Technological Claims runs until 14 November 2021.
 More info here.